Northwestern Minnesota Ski Trails

 Relatively flat with rolling hills, groomed for classic skiing.
 The refuge grooms the Golden Pond trail, but will occasionally groom the Round Lake trail as well.
 No MN Ski Pass required.

 Agassiz Environmental Learning Center: 20km

 Groomed ski trails traverse forests, oak savannas, prairies and sand dunes.
 Classical groomed trails from flat riverside and woodland trails to rolling and steeper slopes in the Fertile Sand Hills.
-Snowshoe trails, too! $3/day trail fee for non-Agassiz ELC members.
+A trail fee for non-Agassiz ELC members applies.
 MN Ski Pass not required.
 Ski and snowshoe rentals available when the Nature Center is open.